Protecting Yourself Against Credit Card Hacks

 • Check your account frequently.
 Don’t just wait for your statement to arrive in your email every month.
 Get in the habit of regularly monitoring your credit card activity online, especially if you find your credit card keeps getting hacked.
 If you find a suspicious charge, report it immediately.

 • Be wary of phishing scams.
-You may get an authentic-looking email, text or phone call asking for your credit card information.
+You may get an authentic-looking email, text, or phone call asking for your credit card information.
 This may be a completely cold call or a data thief looking to fill in information they may not have for you, such as your expiration date or CVV security code.
 Never give your information to anyone asking for it.
 Banks, credit card companies, retailers, and other reputable places only take your information if you contact them.

 • Use smart passwords.
 Use strong passwords that include lowercase and capital letters, numbers, and symbols.
 Change your passwords frequently and remember that if it’s easy for you to remember, it’s probably easy for a thief to figure out.
 Password manager software can help you generate and keep track of strong passwords.

 • Sign up for two-factor authentication.
 With two-factor authentication, a one-time code is texted or voiced to your phone when you log into a financial account.
 This helps to ensure the account holder is the one logging on.
-Other types of secure authentication, such as face ID, are beginning to be used by some organizations.
+Other types of secure authentication, such as face ID, are used by some organizations.

 Recommended: Tips for Using a Credit Card Responsibly